What is Cybersecurity?GRIDINSOFT TEAM

 Recent malware attacks in the news:

 Tricky social engineering does not always aim to sell something to us.
-When it comes to malicious actions, phishing is pretty popular for getting the users’ credentials from social networks, or online banking accounts.
-There are a lot of counterfeited pages online that mimic Facebook, Twitter or other widespread networks.
+When it comes to malicious actions, phishing is pretty popular for getting the users’ credentials from social networks or online banking accounts.
+There are a lot of counterfeited pages online that mimic Facebook, Twitter, or other widespread networks.
 They are usually spread via spamming in social networks or on emails.
-However, the biggest losses are related to the counterfeits of banking sites and apps: just say them your password, and also say “bye” to your savings.
+However, the biggest losses are related to the counterfeits of banking sites and apps: say them your password, and also say “bye” to your savings.

 Phishing attacks in the news:

 The thing that is right amidst the orientation of individuals and corporations.
-There are enough ransomware variants that attack only individuals, and only companies; some of them take both.
-It is obvious that attacks on companies bring much more profit, but can also expose the ransomware group to a significant risk.
+There are enough ransomware variants that attack only individuals and only companies; some of them take both.
+It is obvious that attacks on companies bring much more profit but can also expose the ransomware group to a significant risk.
 Meanwhile, the ransomware market among the groups that aim at individuals got its leader and monopolist several years ago.
 STOP/Djvu has a share of more than 75%.

 While attacks on individuals are based on bait emails and unlegit software - pretty classic methods, groups that aim at companies were forced to find less predictable ways.
 And they did - vulnerabilities in RDP are one of the most exploited among all other ones.
-Besides that, crooks sometimes use hacktools and spyware - to get confidential information from the company and then ask a separate ransom for this info to remain unpublished.
+Besides that, crooks sometimes use hack tools and spyware - to get confidential information from the company and then ask a separate ransom for this info to remain unpublished.

 Recent ransomware attacks:

-Old-but-gold thing, which was almost entirely wiped by the use of HTTPS encryption standard in web browsers.
+Old-but-gold thing, which was almost entirely wiped by using HTTPS encryption standard in web browsers.
 This attack supposes the traffic packages' interception on their way to the server.
 While “classic” MitM attacks were performed in the unsecured Wi-Fi network, modern ones are usually done as a part of insider threat activity.
 The disguised crook sniffs the packages that are transferred in the local corporate network without any encryption.
 But still, even inside corporate networks data transferring without any security measures is pretty rare.
 Man-in-the-Middle is almost unused these days.

 This type of cybersecurity threat is rather about blocking access to any data than about stealing it.
-Flooding the servers with requests so they just fail to respond looks pretty easy, until you think about where to get all these requests.
-Distributed denial of service will barely occur because of the requests from a dozen of computers.
+Flooding the servers with requests so they fail to respond looks pretty easy until you think about where to get all these requests.
+Distributed denial of service will barely occur because of the requests from a dozen computers.
 Hence, cybercriminals who attack something more serious than the site of a local chain of supermarkets in Texas usually make use of botnets or similar stuff.